cheapjack/whitcraft/CPD/FAQ.md

 <img src="https://cloud.githubusercontent.com/assets/128456/12619684/0545b2fe-c511-11e5-8a8d-1facd79c3239.png" width="300">

 You will see a list of servers or an empty list if its your first go.
-Click on the `new` button
+Click on the `New` button

 <img src="https://cloud.githubusercontent.com/assets/128456/12626160/31a1aaf6-c52f-11e5-9ea0-f56a0f2fe806.png" width="300">